Whether you decide to rock a suit or tux to prom, most prom-goers are scratching their heads wondering: Should I rent or should I buy?

-Sorry, but this is a “No” as well… You may think that we’re biased at this point but who really wants to worry about returning a suit the next day, when you’ve stayed out late.
-And we’re planning on sleeping in.
+Sorry, but this is a “No” as well… You may think that we’re biased at this point but who really wants to worry about returning a suit the next day, when you’ve stayed out late and planned on sleeping in.

 Most suit rental companies have 24-48-hour return policies.
 Later than that, you’re incurring late fees… which could have just gone towards buying a well-fitting suit in the first place.

 Another reason is money.
-Sure, owning a suit pays for itself after 3 wears but if you absolutely only have $200, a rental will work.
+Sure, owning a suit pays for itself after 2-3 wears but if you absolutely only have $200, a rental will work.
+But on the flip side, you don't even have to wear a suit to prom.
 If you’re open to something more casual, there are tons of options that can work within your budget.

 There are also payment plan options like Klarna.
-Spread out paying off your suit over 6 weeks in 4 equal payments.
+Spread out your suit payments over 6 weeks in 4 equal parts.
 Why not take some stress off your bank account?

 Finding the Perfect Prom Suit for Your Budget

-With over 80 locations across Canada, you’re never too far from us.
+With over 80 locations across Canada, you’re never too far from a Tip Top.
 See what we have in store!